-During the much-celebrated Saint Mary’s move-in day every year, we help new students and families break down boxes and educate those students on proper waste sorting.
+During the much-celebrated annual Saint Mary’s move-in day, Saint Mary's Office of Sustainability helps new students and families break down boxes and educate on proper waste sorting.
 Every residence hall has an associated dumpster alcove with a designated trash (black bin/dumpster), recycling (blue bin/dumpster), and green bin (for compost).
 We have created a Sustainable Move-In Guide for your reference.

 Sustainable Move Out

 During Sustainable Move-Out every May, we collect as many reusable goods from the 1,300+ residents moving out of our residence halls to donate to local nonprofits.

 At Saint Mary's we use a three stream waste diverson system.
 Around campus you should see black landfill bins, blue recycling bins and green composting bins.
 Please check out these helpful flyers to review waste sorting best practices.

 Need a waste poster for your event or building?
 Email SMCsustainability@stmarys-ca.edu.